-Syria Relief conducts psychosocial support sessions across Syria and neighbouring countries where we assess the needs of patients.
-Our team then co-ordinate with psychologists according to our patient's needs.
+Syria Relief/Action For Humanity conducts psychosocial support sessions across Syria and neighbouring countries where we assess the needs of patients.
+Our team then coordinates with psychologists according to our patient's needs.

 Dunya, aged 43 had tolerated an abusive relationship for many years which left her in a state of complete psychological distress which was only exacerbated by the brutal and bloody war.
 Like millions of women around the world, Dunya was faced with the dilemma of losing her children or struggling to survive as a single mother.

 Dunya is now undergoing the necessary psychosocial support; we have also implemented follow-up plans to ensure her wellbeing.
 In addition to this, she is now participating in our female empowerment courses and activities to support her psychosocial development.

 The availability of centres and safe areas of communication and support are the most essential first steps to providing women like Dunya with a voice and a road to recovery.

 "I tried to leave, but after three months of divorce I had to go back for the children.
 I couldn’t tolerate that he would beat and insult me in front of them; children are so impressionable"

 Our Livelihood Programme works to foster cooperation in communities, encourage self-reliance of individuals, and boosts their prospects and morale in these dire times.
 All of our interventions are carried out with strict recognition of and respect for the Syrian culture, as well as the landscape and needs of the communities in which we operate. ln besieged and hard-to-reach areas - where an estimated 4.5 million people reside - insecurity further compromises the availability of basic food commodities and livelihood opportunities.